pwyborn/Hello-World/README.md

 ### In browser
 *  http://localhost:3009/  (this at least tests that nginx is up and running - as well as the test when Vagrantbox is created/provisioned)
+*  Automated test for nginx listening on port 80 is "test_port.sh" runs at "Vagrant Up" or "Vagrant Provision"

 ### Dependencies
 * Virtual Box  - install from https://www.virtualbox.org/wiki/Downloads
 * Vagrant - install from http://www.vagrantup.com/downloads.html